Skip to main content

 • Dynamic-size Data Keys

-Let's imagine the following situation, you set an Allowed ERC725Y dynamic-size Data Key (e.g. 0xbeefbeefbeefbeef) for a controller address (e.g. Bob).
+Let's imagine the following situation: You set an Allowed ERC725Y dynamic-size Data Key (e.g., 0xbeefbeefbeefbeef) for a controller (e.g., Bob).
 With that setup you allowed Bob to set any Data Key that starts with 0xbeefbeefbeefbeef.

 E.g: